 Disc osteophyte complex is a spinal ailment caused due to the formation of osteophytes in the spine affecting the intervertebral disc.
 Osteophytes (also called bone spurs) are the bony outgrowths that can develop as a result of your body's natural reaction to any damage or irritation caused to the bones or ligaments in the spine.
-These bone spurs when developed on multiple vertebrae can cause compression in the spinal cord or on the nerve roots.
+These bone spurs when developed on multiple vertebrae can causes compression in the spinal cord or on the nerve roots.

 As mentioned above, the development of osteophytes is a result of the body's reaction to damage.
 This reaction can take place due to one of the following reasons;